Home / Swallowtail (Papilionidae) / Rajah Brooke’s Birdwing (Trogonoptera brookiana)

 Did You Know?

-• Rajah Brooke’s birdwing gets its name in honor of the White Rajah of Sarawak, Captain Brooke, who ruled an English Province in the northern part of the island of Borneo in the 19th century.
+• The Rajah Brooke’s Birdwing was named in honor of the White Rajah of Sarawak, Captain Brooke, a 19th-century English ruler in Borneo.

 Leave a Reply